edge-ml/nano-33-ble-fw/README.md

+**⚠️⚠️ WE RECOMMEND YOU INSTALL THE UNIFIED EDGE-ML ARDUINO LIBRARY FOLLOWING THE INSTRUCTIONS [HERE](https://github.com/edge-ml/EdgeML-Arduino)⚠️⚠️**

 # nano-33-ble-fw

 Firmware to use with the Arduino Nano 33 BLE to record sensor data with edge-ml over Web Bluetooth.